Infertility is more than a medical issue.

 If your thoughts and feelings about infertility are negatively impacting your day-to-day life, counseling can be an invaluable resource and outlet.

-Our licensed therapists each have personal experience with infertility as well as training to help you with the mental and emotional aspects of your journey—as an individual or a couple.
+Each of our licensed therapists have personal experience with infertility as well as training to help you individually or as a couple with the mental and emotional aspects of your journey.

 I am passionate about helping to build a healthy, informed community around infertility.